yashpandey474/Blockchain-Based-Fake-News-Detection-Network/README.md

 ### Process Flow

 1. **Auditor Joining**: Requires authentication proof for registration.
+2. **Bootstrap Nodes**: Developer maintained nodes that are always active and used as entry points to the blockchain.
+They help discover peers in the network.
-2. **Reader Joining**: Simple registration with minimal information.
+3. **Reader Joining**: Simple registration with minimal information.
-3. **News Broadcasting**: Users can upload and broadcast news, accompanied by a machine learning model score.
+4. **News Broadcasting**: Users can upload and broadcast news, accompanied by a machine learning model score.
-4. **Block Creation and Voting**: Auditors propose and vote on blocks containing news transactions.
+5. **Block Creation and Voting**: Auditors propose and vote on blocks containing news transactions.
-5. **Validation and Ledger Addition**: Blocks receiving majority votes are added to the blockchain, making the news visible with associated authenticity metrics.
+6. **Validation and Ledger Addition**: Blocks receiving majority votes are added to the blockchain, making the news visible with associated authenticity metrics.

 ### Output